 Faces of six students in Haryana 'blackened' over poor performance in school test

-The faces of six Class 4 students, including two girls, were allegedly blackened and they were paraded in the private school's premises after securing less marks in a test, police said on Tuesday.
+The faces of six Class 4 students of a private school here, including two girls, were allegedly blackened and they were paraded in the school premises for scoring poorly in a test, police said on Tuesday.
 The incident took place on Friday and one of the girls, a 9-year-old Dalit, informed her parents about it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)